 His work has been published in Progressive Architecture, The Classicist, Architecture New Zealand, Period Homes, and in the Institute of Classical Architecture’s book, “A Decade of Art & Architecture: 1992-2002.”
 He has exhibited work in New York, Chicago, San Francisco and Bologna, Italy.

 Jonathan lives in Petoskey with his wife, Andrea.
 They have three grown children.
-He is crazy about golf, his 1965 Cobra, fires in the fireplace, crème brûlée, strong coffee and Henry, his headstrong Lakeland terrier.
+He is crazy about golf, his 1965 Cobra, fires in the fireplace, crème brûlée, good coffee and Henry, his headstrong Lakeland terrier.